Top 10 Biggest LPG Carriers in The World

 This enhanced demand has generated opportunities for the creation of maritime LPG transportation services that are offered by either LPG traders and distributors or by shipping companies owing LPG Carriers.

-The main trade route of the LPG shipping industry is from Arabian Gulf to Asia.
+The main trade route of the LPG shipping industry is from the Arabian Gulf to Asia.
 In recent times, the US has emerged as a major export centre, hence the route from the US to Asia has also become vital.

 LPG is carried in carriers of numerous sizes but the Very Large Gas Carriers or VLGCs are the biggest category of vessels in the global LPG fleet.
-They have an LPG carrying capacity of more than 70,000 cubic m and are specifically designed to be energy-efficient, and meet international environmental norms regarding carbon emissions.
+They have an LPG carrying capacity of more than 70,000 cubic m and are specifically designed to be energy-efficient and meet international environmental norms regarding carbon emissions.

-The highly portable nature of LPG makes its maritime transportation a lucrative economic activity with much scope of profit.
-In this article, let us explore the magnificent features of the world’s biggest LPG Carriers.
+The highly portable nature of LPG makes its maritime transportation a lucrative economic activity with much scope for profit.

 1. Bellavista Explorer

 The world’s largest LPG Carrier Bellavista Explorer was launched in 2021 by Hyundai Samho Heavy Industries, a company owned by South Korea’s Hyundai Shipbuilding Group.
-It incorporates a fuel tank that allows the carrier to sail up to 31,700 kilometres and has a storage capacity of 90,000 cubic m.
+It incorporates a fuel tank that allows the carrier to sail up to 31,700 kilometres and has a storage capacity of 90,000 cubic meters.

-Equipped with an efficient dual-fuel propulsion technology that can utilise both LPG and diesel, it is an environment-friendly LPG-Carrier that produces 80% fewer sulphur emissions, 50% lower nitrogen emissions and reduces greenhouse gas emissions by 25%.
+Equipped with an efficient dual-fuel propulsion technology that can utilise both LPG and diesel, it is an environment-friendly LPG carrier that produces 80% fewer sulphur emissions, 50% lower nitrogen emissions and reduces greenhouse gas emissions by 25%.

 It is sailing under the flagship of Singapore and has a double-bottomed hull which reduces the probability of oil outflows in case of an accident or grounding.